UBC-CIC/TapGives/docs/UssdUserGuide.md

 1. For the purposes of this demonstration, we assume the service code provided by Africa's Talking is _*384*91102#_.

 # Part 1: Customer Registration
+Here is a walk-through of how to register as a customer on the USSD menu.

 ![alt text](./images/ussd_reg1.png)
 ![alt text](./images/ussd_reg2.png)
 ![alt text](./images/ussd_reg3.png)